-We intend to seek FDA authorization to market BRAND A and BRAND B as Modified Risk Cigarettes.
-Compared to other commercial cigarettes, the tobacco in BRAND A has approximately 95% less nicotine than tobacco in cigarettes marketed as "light" cigarettes and BRAND B's smoke contains the lowest amount of tar per milligram of nicotine.
-We believe that BRAND A and BRAND B will achieve significant market share in the global cigarette market among smokers who will not quit but are interested in reducing the harmful effects of smoking.
+We believe that two of our cigarette products, which we refer to as BRAND A and BRAND B, will qualify as Modified Risk Cigarettes.
+Compared to other commercial cigarettes, the tobacco in BRAND A has approximately 95% less nicotine than tobacco in cigarettes previously marketed as "light" cigarettes, and BRAND B's smoke contains the lowest amount of "tar" per milligram of nicotine.